sethbenkov/VoiceAI/README.md

 ## Usage

-1. Click the "Start" button to begin voice recognition
+1. Use the **toggle button** to start/stop voice recognition.
+The button clearly shows whether the app is listening.
-2. Speak your query clearly
+2. Speak your query clearly.
+The app will auto-stop listening after 5 seconds of silence.
 3. The app will:
    - Transcribe your speech
    - Send the text to OpenAI
    - Display the response in the main text area
-4. Click "Start" again to stop listening
+   - Show a persistent notification while running in the background
+4. Errors (network, API, recognition, etc.) are shown as Toasts and in the UI with clear messages.

+## Token Usage Tracking

+- The app tracks the number of tokens used in each OpenAI API call (prompt, completion, total).
+- Token usage is stored locally using Room database for later analysis.
+- (Developers) See the `Usage` entity, `UsageDao`, and `AppDatabase` in the `services` package for details.

 ## Security Features

 - API key is stored using Android's EncryptedSharedPreferences
-- No data is stored locally except for the encrypted API key
+- No sensitive data is stored locally except for the encrypted API key and token usage stats
 - All API calls are made over HTTPS
 - Minimal permissions required (Internet and Microphone)